Jennifer Aniston Breaks Meghan Markle And Prince Harry’s Instagram Record Hours After Joining The Platform

 — GuinnessWorldRecords (@GWR) October 16, 2019

-Guiness World Records weren’t the only thing that Jennifer broke yesterday — her surprise appearance on Instagram broke the social media platform as well.
+Guinness World Records weren’t the only thing that Jennifer broke yesterday — her surprise appearance on Instagram broke the social media platform as well.

 Shortly after sharing her first post on Tuesday morning, the entire app temporarily crashed, People reported.
 Though the problem was quickly fixed, some fans then found a bit of trouble following her account, while others were directed to a screen that read “Sorry, this page isn’t available.”
 The issues have since been resolved, resulting in the huge following she has amassed in just over a day.

 Jennifer appeared to have caught wind of the frenzy her Instagram account caused yesterday as well.
-Her second upload — shared to her page just minutes ago — included a short clip of from her upcoming Apple TV+ show The Morning Show that saw her character slam her cell phone down on the table in front of her.
+Her second upload — shared to her page just minutes ago — included a short clip from her upcoming Apple TV+ show The Morning Show that saw her character slam her cell phone down on the table in front of her.

 “I swear I didn’t mean to break it…Thanks for the kind, glitchy welcome everyone,” she captioned the post.